SoftCircuits/OrderedDictionary/README.md

 ## Introduction

 OrderedDictionary is a .NET library that implements an ordered dictionary.
 It provides all the functionality of `Dictionary<TKey, TValue>` but also maintains the items in an ordered list.
 Items can be added, removed and accessed by key or index.
-The class implements IDictionary.
+The class implements the `IDictionary` interface.

 ## Examples

 OrderedDictionary can be initialized used like any other dictionary.
+This includes initializing with *index initializers*.

 ```cs
 OrderedDictionary<int, string> dictionary = new OrderedDictionary<int, string>